mastwood/mastwood.github.io/index.md

 - <a href="https://2020.igem.org/Team:Waterloo">iGEM Waterloo 2020 Project Website</a>
 - <a href="https://2019.igem.org/Team:Waterloo">iGEM Waterloo 2019 Project Website</a>

-As well as a number of small web applications (some hosted via AWS, others hosted locally).
+I have also developed a number of small web applications for personal use (some hosted via AWS, others hosted locally).

 ### Graphic Design
 My graphic design experience is mostly relevant to game development or engineering positions.
 I have experience with